jansvoboda11/psr-router/README.md

 The match contains the route handler and modified request with filled route attributes.

 If the incoming request does not match any route definition, the method throws a `Failure`.
-The failure holds the original request and an array of HTTP methods that would result in a `Match` when used in combination with the actual URI.
+The failure holds the original request and an array of handlers that could handle a request to the same URI with a different HTTP method.

 ```php
 /** @var ServerRequestInterface $request */